 © CBM

-New funding against NTDs in Nigeria
+New partnership to eliminate NTDs in Nigeria

+Over 2 million people in Abuja, Nigeria are at risk of Neglected Tropical Diseases (NTDs) — but proven collaborations are turning the tide.
 Funding from partners like The END Fund and IHS Towers will ensure that CBM delivers mass drug administration, health system strengthening, and community education in Nigeria’s Federal Capital Territory.

 Read more...